denvercude/sues-world-tour/README.md

 # Sue's World Tour

+Sue is a plastic dinosaur found in the sands of Pismo Beach, California.
+She travels by mail with instructions and an upload password.
+Each recipient takes a photo of Sue at a local landmark, uploads it, and passes her along to someone new.

-Track the adventures of Sue, a plastic dinosaur, as she travels the world.
-This is a full-stack portfolio project built with Next.js, React, and Supabase, allowing users to view and contribute to Sue's ever-growing photo gallery.
+Follow Sue’s journey as she explores the world.

+This full-stack portfolio project is built with Next.js, React, and Supabase, enabling users to view and contribute to Sue's growing gallery.

 ---